rweichler/LoveBoard/README.md

 Drag and drop this folder onto `love.exe`, `love.app`, or whatever.

 Or, if you have LuaJIT installed, just run it with `main.lua`.

+OR, if you're on iOS, just install the LoveBoard tweak from the [http://cydia.r333d.com](http://cydia.r333d.com) repo.